 Writing

-Pupils will develop an understanding of transcription (spelling and handwriting) and composition (articulating ideas and structuring them in speech and writing).
-Alongside this, pupils will create a sense of coherence and authorial intent.
+In Years 1-6, pupils are exposed to a range of specifically planned and sequenced genres and text types, to enrich their writing experience and provide exposure to different styles and forms of writing.
+Pupils develop an understanding of transcription (spelling and handwriting) and composition (articulating ideas and structuring them in speech and writing).
+Alongside this, they learn how to create a sense of coherence and authorial intent.

-Linked to reading, children will base their writing around a high-quality text.
+Linked to reading, children base their writing around a high-quality text.
 This approach ensures that they are consistently exposed to high-level vocabulary, enhancing their language skills and enriching their writing.
+This not only helps them develop a diverse set of skills, but improves their understanding of different writing styles and conventions.
+Throughout the school, a handwriting progression map supports the teaching of letter formation.

 Impact